MohamedSamy13/AirBnB_clone/README.md

 How to manage datetime
 What is an UUID
 What is *args and how to use it.
-What is **kwargs and how to use it
+What is **kwargs and how to use it.
 How to handle named arguments in a function
 This project require : Python, OOP
 Project to be done in teams of 2 people